boldbi/bold-bi-docs/docs/embedded-bi/faq/how-to-change-binding-in-bold-bi-embedded-below-v4.1.36.md

 > **IMPORTANT:** Do not remove the existing bindings.

+> **NOTE:**
-> **NOTE:** If you have DNS, you can add binding for the DNS instead of IP mentioned here.
+> * If you have DNS, you can add binding for the DNS instead of IP mentioned here.
+> * IIS Express Development Certificate cannot be used to configure the SSL with the IP address or domain.
+If it is configured with the IP address or domain, Bold BI application will not work correctly.